Yfatou/project3/README.md

 ## Description
 Welcome to "SeniorNextDoor".
 This app has been built with elderly people leaving alone in mind.
 In this busy and active world, the elder often found themselves in an empty house once all the childrens are gone.
 Thus, daily activities like grocery shopping, lawn mowing, dog walking become hard to do.
-In the meantime, there is usually someone in the neighbourhood like an high school student that need volunteer hours that is willing to help but how to connect them?
-SeniornextDoor is here to help!!
+In the meantime, there is usually someone in the neighbourhood like an high school student that need volunteer hours who is willing to help but how to connect them?
+__SeniornextDoor is here to help!!__

 The app will have two purposes:
  - Allows the requester - the elder -  to post a volunteer opportunity.
- - Gie the "provider" the option to look for volunteer opportunities in a choosen area.
+ - Give the "provider" the option to look for volunteer opportunities in a choosen area.